 A 100 chart can also be used to practice adding and subtracting after having introduced the concept in more hands-on ways.

-Learners can be asked to find “one more”, “one less”, or “10 more” etc. than a given number.
+Learners can be asked to find “one more”, “one less”, or “10 more”, etc., than a given number.
 Later, other addition or subtraction problems can be used (such as +2).
-The learners can use the 100-chart to count from the starting number or for problems such as +12 move one line down (+10) and then count +2.2,4
+The learners can use the 100-chart to count from the starting number or for problems such as +12, move one line down (+10), and then count +2.7

 One can use the 100-chart for a simple game.
 Two players start at 1.
-They take turns rolling a die and moving a counter ahead until 100 is reached.1,2 One can also start at 100 and move backward.2
+They take turns rolling a die and moving a counter ahead until 100 is reached.
+One can also start at 100 and move backward.9

 Chart puzzles

-There are two ways a 100 chart can be made into a puzzle:
+There are two ways a 100 chart can be made into a puzzle:10

-• Cut a chart into pieces to make a puzzle1, 2
+- Cut a chart into pieces to make a puzzle

 Number bonds